 2. Update of the single risk assessment document:

-3. Inform employees about the preventive measures recommended by the public authorities;
+3. Inform employees about the prevention measures recommended by public authorities;

 5. Use of partial unemployment